pstirparo/machofile/README.md

 - Extract Entry point
 - Extract UUID
 - Extract Version Information
+- Parse Code Signature information
+- Support for FAT (Universal) Binaries

-_Note: as of now, this has initially been tested against x86 and x86_64 Mach-O samples._
+_Note: as of now, this has initially been tested against x86, x86_64, arm64, and arm64e Mach-O samples._

 **Next features to be implemented (in random order):**
-- Parse Code Signature information
-- support for FAT Binaries
 - Embedded strings
 - File Attributes
 - flag for suspicious libraries